*comes over, sits down in backwards chair* So you've decided to become a Milwaukee Bucks fan.

 Has Deer District always been like this?

 The full history of the Bucks can be found here – but basically, with a middling team and a poorly-aged arena (the Bradley Center), there was no guarantee there would be a Deer District, much less a Fiserv Forum or even a Milwaukee Bucks at all.
 Then Giannis showed up, captivated fans and – no hyperbole – saved the team from oblivion.
-Now, the old Bradley Center site and the inactive surrounding area will host just one segment of an estimated 65,000-person viewing party that I shall now call Buckschella.
+Now, the old Bradley Center site and the inactive surrounding area hosted just one segment of an estimated 100,000-person viewing party that I shall now call Buckschella.

 Why the crazed Bobby Portis love?